pyarza/pyarza.github.io/_posts/2016-02-24-Pirate-map.md

 <http://a.tiles.mapbox.com/v3/aj.Sketchy2/page.html#5/43.898/9.031>

-If it doesn't work ate least we have a screenshot:
+If the link and the embedded map above don't work at least we have a screenshot:

 ![Pirate map]({{ site.url }}/media/2016/2016_02_24_PirateMap.jpg)